ForrestChew/live-nft-auction-front-end/README.md

    1. User A was the highest bidder on an NFT that User B had listed in a previous auction.
 User B can then withdraw those funds.
    2. User A bid but did NOT win an NFT.
 User A can then re-claim their bids.

-   These three areas make up the most important parts of the smart contract portion of the project.

 2. **Front-end** <br>
-   Provides a simple interface for users to interact with the auction smart contract.
-While the auction is `Inactive`, users have the opportunity to list any number of their NFTs for auction.
-Additionally, they can view all NFTs that will be up for auction in it's next cycle.
-They are also able withdraw funds that are stored within the contract.
-While the auction is `Active`, users can bid on individual NFTs in addition to watching a live stream of the auction, hosted by the auction maintainers/proprietors.
-The contents of the live stream are completely up to the auction owner's, but a scripts is also provided in this repo to download all images associated with the NFTs listed for auction.
+   Provides an interface to interact with the auction smart contract.
+While the auction is `INACTIVE`, users have the ability list their NFTs in addition to viewing all NFTs that have been listed.
+While the auction is `ACTIVE`, users can bid on individual NFTs, while simultaneously watching a live stream of the auction, hosted by it's maintainers.
+The contents of the live stream are up to the maintainers.

 3. **RTMP and HTTP Servers** <br>
    Allows a live stream from a third party streaming service such as OBS to be picked up by the auction front-end.
 Code for this portion can be found: `live-nft-auction/rtmp-server`.